sakethpragallapati/Notes-Maker/README.md

 ## Usage

 ### 1. Home Page
-- Navigate to `/home`.
 - This is the entry point of the application.

 ### 2. Registration
-- Navigate to `/register`.
 - Enter a unique username and a password to create an account.

 ### 3. Login
-- Navigate to `/login`.
 - Use your credentials to log in.
 - Upon successful login, you will be redirected to your account page.

 ### 4. Creating Notes
-- Navigate to `/create` after logging in.
 - Enter a title and optional note content.
 - Submit to save your note.

 ### 5. Deleting Notes
-- Navigate to `/account`.
 - Click the delete button next to the note you wish to delete.

 ### 6. Logout
-- Navigate to `/logout` to end your session and clear cookies.
+- Click the logout button to end your session and clear cookies.

 ---